Fantom-Factory/afIoc/readme.md

 ## Terminology

-IoC distinguishes between **Services** and **Dependencies**.

-A **service** is a Fantom class where there is only one (singleton) instance for the whole application (or one per thread for non-const classes).
-Each service is identified by a unique ID (usually the qualified class name) and may, or may not, be represented by a Mixin.
-Services are managed by IoC and must be defined by a module.
-Services may solicit configuration contributed by other modules.
+A **service** is a Fantom class whose instances are created and managed by IoC.
+It ensures only a single instance is created for the whole application or thread.
+Service are identified by a unique ID (usually the qualified class name).
+Services must be defined in a **module**.
+Services may solicit, and be instantiated with, configuration data defined in multiple modules.

-A **dependency** is any class or object that another service depends on.
+A **dependency** is any class instance or object that a service depends on.
 A dependency may or may not be a service.
-For example, a class may depend on a field `Int maxNoOfThreads` but that `Int` isn't a service, it's just a number.
 Non service dependencies are managed by user defined [dependency providers](http://repo.status302.com/doc/afIoc/DependencyProvider.html).

-A **contribution** is a means to configure a service.

-A **module** is a class where services and contributions are defined.
+A **module** is a class whose static methods define and configure services.

+The **registry** is the key class in an IoC application.
+It creates, holds and manages the service instances.

 ## Building the Registry

-Use [RegistryBuilder](http://repo.status302.com/doc/afIoc/RegistryBuilder.html) to manually manage an IoC `Registry` instance.
-You would typically do this when running tests.
+Frameworks such as [BedSheet](http://www.fantomfactory.org/pods/afBedSheet) and [Reflux](http://www.fantomfactory.org/pods/afReflux) are IoC containers.
+That is, they create and look after a `Registry` instance, using it to create classes and provide access to services.

+Sometimes you don't have access to an IoC container and have to create the `Registry` instance yourself.
+(Running unit tests is a good example.)
+In these cases you will need to use the [RegistryBuilder](http://repo.status302.com/doc/afIoc/RegistryBuilder.html), passing in the module that defines your services:

-    registry := RegistryBuilder().addModule(MyModule#).build().startup()
+    registry := RegistryBuilder().addModule(AppModule#).build().startup()
     ...
-    registry.injectIntoFields(this)
+    service  := registry.getServiceById("serviceId")
     ...
-    registry.shutdown()
+    registry.shutdown

-Ensure modules are added from other IoC libraries the code uses.
-Example, if using the [IocEnv library](http://www.fantomfactory.org/pods/afIocEnv) then add `IocEnvModule`:
+If your code uses other IoC libraries, make sure modules from these pods are added too.
+Example, if using the [IocEnv library](http://www.fantomfactory.org/pods/afIocEnv) then add a dependency on the `afIocEnv` pod:

-    registry := RegistryBuilder().addModule(MyModule#).addModule(IocEnvModule#).build().startup()
+    registry := RegistryBuilder()

-It's standard that IoC library modules are named after the library, but with a `Module` suffix.
+        .addModule(MyModule#)
+        .addModulesFromPod("afIocEnv")
+        .build().startup()

-### Pod Meta-data
+### Pod Meta Data

-When [building a registry](http://repo.status302.com/doc/afIoc/RegistryBuilder.html), you declare which modules are to loaded.
-You may also load modules from dependant pods, in which case, each pod should have declared the following meta:
+It is good practice, when writing an IoC application or library, to always include the following meta in the `build.fan`:

     meta = [ "afIoc.module" : "<module-qname>" ]

-Where `<module-qname>` is a qualified type name of an `AppModule` class.
-Additional modules can be declared by the [@SubModule](http://repo.status302.com/doc/afIoc/SubModule.html) facet.
+Where `<module-qname>` is the qualified type name of the pod's `AppModule` class.

+This is how IoC knows what modules each pod has.
+It is how the `addModulesFromPod("afIocEnv")` line works; IoC inspects the meta-data in the `afIocEnv` pod and looks up the `afIoc.module` key.
+It then loads the modules listed.

+The `afIoc.module` meta may also be a Comma Seperated List (CSV) of module names, should the pod have many.
+Though it is generally better (more explicit / less prone to error) to use the [@SubModule](http://repo.status302.com/doc/afIoc/SubModule.html) facet to delcare them on a main `AppModule` class.

-### Using a Fantom Service
+### Fantom Services

-If your code runs in an IoC container, such as [BedSheet](http://www.fantomfactory.org/pods/afBedSheet), then the container manages the `Registry` instance for you.

-If running unit tests then typically you would create your own `Registry` instance and hold it as a variable / field.

-An alternative is to create a [Fantom Service](http://fantom.org/doc/sys/Service.html) to hold the registry.
-This is useful in situations where static access to the `Registry`, such as `fwt` applications where you have very little control over how your classes are created.

-[IocService](http://repo.status302.com/doc/afIoc/IocService.html) is a helper class that extends `Service` and contains convenience methods for creating and accessing the registry.
+The Fantom language has the notion of application wide [services](http://fantom.org/doc/sys/Service.html).
+Should your application make use this mechanism, IoC provides the [IocService](http://repo.status302.com/doc/afIoc/IocService.html) wrapper class that holds a `Registry` instance and extends Fantom's [Service](http://fantom.org/doc/sys/Service.html).
+It also contains convenience methods for creating and accessing the registry.

-For example, to create and start a Fantom IoC Service (assuming you use IoC Env):
+For example, to create and start a Fantom IoC Service:

     IocService([MyModule#]).start()

-Then from anywhere in your code, it may be accessed with:
+Then, from anywhere in your code, use the standard Fantom service methods to locate the `IocService` instance and query the registry:

     iocService := (IocService) Service.find(IocService#)
     ...